nash-md/meow/README.md

 `npm run build`

 You will find the build artifacts in the `build` directory.
 Host the static files it on the server of your choice.

+### Using Docker

+Docker is a platform that allows you to easily create, deploy, and run applications in containers.
+Containers are lightweight and portable, providing an isolated environment that runs consistently across different systems.
+To install Docker follow this [guide](https://docs.docker.com/get-docker/).

+The root directory of this project contains a `Dockerfile` and a `docker-compose.yml`, you can build and run it with.

+`docker-compose up`

 ### Database Support